COVID-19 RESOURCES FOR SMALL BUSINESSES

 - COVID-19 ECONOMIC INJURY DISASTER LOAN APPLICATION

-- NEW LINK: COVID-19 Orders and Guidance – Wyoming Public Health Orders
+- COVID-19 Orders and Guidance – Wyoming Public Health Orders

-- NEW LINK: Albany County Health Officer Public Health Order 2020-1
+- Albany County Health Officer Public Health Order 2020-1

-- NEW LINK: Restrictions ease under new orders, Governor allocates $17 million in CARES Act funding to expand COVID-19 testing and health response
+- Restrictions ease under new orders, Governor allocates $17 million in CARES Act funding to expand COVID-19 testing and health response

 - NEW LINK: Laramie Chamber Business Alliance (LCBA) & City of Laramie Covid-19 Emergency Assistance Grant/Loan Application